 Christians called Atheist

-With the exception to Jewish people who enjoyed exemption thanks to alliance with Rome dating back to the second century BC.
+Except Jewish people, who enjoyed exemption thanks to an alliance with Rome dating back to the second century BC.
 All people in the Roman Empire were expected to worship at least some of the gods.
-In short Atheism was not an option.
-A few philosophers and writers in the Greco Roman World questioned the existence of traditional gods ( Zeus, Hera, etc) .
-It was rumoured that Epicurious (fourth century BC), who publicly taught that gods existed but took no part in human affairs was really an Atheist but kept his opinion silent out of fear of the public.
-After all Socrates (5th century BC) was forced to drink Hemlock (Athenian law prescribed death by drinking a cup of Hemlock- a highly poisonous European plant) having being convicted of teaching Atheism to youth.
+In short, Atheism was not an option.
+A few philosophers and writers in the Greco-Roman World questioned the existence of traditional gods ( Zeus, Hera, etc) .
+It was rumored that Epicurious (fourth century BC), who publicly taught that gods existed but took no part in human affairs, was really an Atheist but kept his opinion silent out of fear of the public.
+After all, Socrates (5th century BC) was forced to drink Hemlock (Athenian law prescribed death by drinking a cup of Hemlock- a highly poisonous European plant), having been convicted of teaching Atheism to youth.
 Ironically in the first three centuries of the Christian Church, Christians were routinely accused of Atheism for they did not acknowledge the existence of the Greco-Roman gods and refused to worship the emperor.
 (Unimaginable p.59 Jeremiah J. Johnston)

 Objections on campus